-England Athletics can organise Level 1 Assistant Officials' Courses tailored to meet the needs of those looking to take their first step into Officiating.
-Normally offered to parents, athletes and youngsters looking to get into volunteering and leadership roles, the Level 1 Course enables someone to receive a licence having first demonstrated their commitment to work in the sport through a process of supported practice.
-The Level 1 course is traditionally a one day course and the cost for a Level 1 course is £10 per head (includes tutor fee, resources and the like).
+England Athletics can organise Assistant Officials' Courses tailored to meet the needs of those looking to take their first step into Officiating.
+Normally offered to parents, athletes and youngsters looking to get into volunteering and leadership roles, the Assistant Officials' Course enables someone to receive a licence having first demonstrated their commitment to work in the sport through a process of supported practice.
+The Assistant Officials' course is traditionally a 4 hour and the cost for an Assistant Officials' course is £15 per head (includes tutor fee, resources and the like).

-Duty Sheets, Reports and UpgradingTrack & Field Officials
+Duty Sheets, Reports and Upgrading

-Officials' reports for upgrading to Level Three and upwards should also be sent to the ELSE secretary (details as above) who will collate the reports for review by the ELSE group which will consider up gradings and nominations for national meetings.
+Officials' reports for upgrading to Level Two and upwards should also be sent to the ELSE secretary (details as above) who will collate the reports for review by the ELSE group which will consider up gradings and nominations for national meetings.
 The London representatives for Track & Field appointed by the London Regional Council to the ELSE Tri-Regional group are:

 Starter/Marksman: Gerald Alterman